tjabdoullah/twitcher/README.md

 # twitcher
-a twitch extension to control your pi from a twitchbot
+a twitch extension to control your pi from a twitchbot while streaming

 ## Source code to send the camera module stream to twitch ##